crsorggithub/DHIS2-Wordpress-Plugin/readme.md

 ![](2020-02-28/image11-a-2.png)

-Your page will be open as shown below
+Your page will be open as shown below:

 ![](2020-02-28/image15.png)

 The Basic information required are the details for the DHIS2 instance that you want to integrate with the WordPress through the plugin.
 Currently we support only one instance of DHIS2.
-Once done with adding the details,
+Once done with adding the details, don't forget to click Save Changes.

-### **Save Changes.**

 Required item | Description
 ------------- | -----------